zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

    }
    ```

-   The dictionary is submitted to the Chromium repository.
+   The dictionary is submitted to the Monyhar repository.
 Once ClusterFuzz
    picks up a new revision build, the dictionary is used automatically.

 ### Custom build